 All children are required to wear a swimming hat.
 Pupils should not be excluded from swimming because of verruca or similar foot infections.
+Swimming can continue provided a verruca sock covers the infected area.
+Plasters are not sufficient to cover a verruca.

-Goggles present a safety hazard but can be worn with parental consent.
-Parents should be informed of their responsibility to teach their child to put on and remove goggles in the correct and safe fashion and misuse of goggles will result in them being confiscated.
+Goggles present a safety hazard and should not be worn, unless a doctor's note is provided.
+Parents should be informed of their responsibility to teach their child to put on and take off goggles in the correct and safe fashion.

 No jewellery should be worn for swimming.
 This includes earrings.
-Plasters are not reliable when wet.
-Watches and other items such as hard hair adornments must be removed.
+Plasters are not reliable when wet so if children have recently had their ears pierced they will miss swimming.